The $0 productivity upgrade most developers miss

 For better prompts: starship

-starship shows context - git branch, current language version, whether the last command failed, how long it took to run.
-All automatically.
+starship shows context automatically.
+Git branch, current language version, whether the last command failed, how long it took.
+Developers don’t need to run separate commands to check.
+It’s just there.

 Install: brew install starship